 Employee longevity is at an all-time high.
-As result, three generations of employees are now working alongside one another, each generation bringing its own communication and workstyle to creative agencies.
+As a result, three generations of employees are now working alongside one another, each generation bringing its own communication and workstyle to creative agencies.

 Given the fast-paced nature of the PR industry, each generation has found an agile workstyle that allows for quickly switching from task to task.
 But with so many types of workflows at odds with one another, managers are falling short of meeting each group’s collaboration and cultural expectations.
 What’s more, failure to meet these needs results in inefficient employees and high turnover.
 This makes accommodating various workstyles increasingly important for PR managers.